Fragmon/klipper_max_flow_test/README.md

 You'll see filament extrude in chunks every few seconds.
 At low flow it'll come out as thin ropes; at high flow it'll come out fast and may curl or sputter.
 Some "spaghetti" buildup near the nozzle is normal — the plugin doesn't pause to clean between phases.

 If you hear **clacking or grinding from the extruder** at high flow rates, that's the motor physically slipping.
 This is **expected and intentional** at the upper end of the test (it's how the plugin finds your real limit).
-Only stop the test (`M112`) if you hear something else — like the spool jamming, a thermistor disconnect, or the nozzle scraping the bed.
+Only stop the test (`M112`) if you hear something else.

 ---